aliciademorauk/BlogPost-WebApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 ### Functionality
-* Full stack web application that allows users to submit multiple choice questions with single or multiple correct answers.
-Questions are mapped to a specific subject.
-The user can then generate a quiz on any subject for which a bank of questions has been added by specifying the subject and the number of questions.
+* Web application that allows users to...

 ### Architecture
-* The project is currently hosted in a monorepo, where the Server and Client directories separate backend and frontend logic, respectively.
-The database layer uses **PostGreSQL**, the backend layer is a **SpringBoot RestFUL API** service which is consumed by the frontend, in turn a **React** application styled with **Bootstrap**.
+* The project is currently hosted in...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>